 By 1911, after the death of his father, the family moved to Newton Heath, Manchester where he was living with his widowed mother, Annie Fielding Fielding, his brother, Arthur Fielding Fielding, and sister, May Fielding.
 His brother worked as an engineer and assistant to a Jacquard Machine Maker while Percy managed the design business.

-He was commissioned as Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force) on January 20, 1915 and joined the 2/9th Battalion in training at Southport.
-In June 1915 he married Doris Stacey Birchenall, the sister of Lieutenant Arthur Gordon Birchenall of the 9th Battalion Manchester Regiment.
-On October 13, 1915 he embarked for Gallipoli with 10 other Officers, arriving at Mudros on October 24th and joined the Battalion on Cape Helles on October 26, 1915.
+On November 24, 1914 he applied for a commission with the 9th Battalion Manchester Regiment.
+In January 1915, the Battalion was ordered to appoint eight supernumerary 2nd Lieutenants and he was granted a commission as one of them on January 20, 1915 and joined the 2/9th Battalion in training at Southport.
+In June 1915 he married Doris Stacey Birchenall, the sister of Lieutenant Arthur Gordon Birchenall, also of the 9th Battalion Manchester Regiment.
+On October 13, 1915 he embarked for Gallipoli with 10 other Officers, arriving at Mudros on October 24th and joined the 1/9th Battalion Manchester Regiment on Cape Helles on October 26, 1915.

 He came through Gallipoli unscathed and sailed with the Battalion to Egypt, arriving on January 18, 1916.
-On May 19, 1916 he was sent to hospital in Alexandria sick and on August 26 was invalided to the UK.
-After he recovered sufficiently he joined the 8th Reserve Battalion Manchester Regiment and was appointed acting Lieutenant on February 1, 1917 and promoted to Lieutenant on July 1, 1917.
+On May 19, 1916 he was sent to hospital in Alexandria sick and was subsequently invalided to the UK on September 6th.
+He spent 74 days in hospital and recovering in England before joining the 8th Reserve Battalion Manchester Regiment on November 20th and remained with them for the duration of the war, unfit to serve overseas.
+He was appointed acting Lieutenant on February 1, 1917 and promoted to Lieutenant on July 1, 1917.
 On January 1, 1918 he was Appointed Adjutant and acting Captain of the 8th Reserve Battalion, The Manchester Regiment, relinquishing the position of Adjutant and the acting rank of Captain on May 29, 1919.

 Captain Percy Parker Fielding died in Stockport on February 10, 1960.
 He was 74 years old.